wesm/feather/doc/FORMAT.md

 There is a stream of arrays laid out end-to-end, with the metadata appended on completion at the end of the file.

-Array and metadata starts must be aligned on 8-byte boundaries.

 For the arrays themselves, the memory layout is type dependent.

 1. Primitive arrays